Ilanga-87/YTD_localhost_deploy/README.md

 cd YTD_localhost_deploy/
 ```

-4. Create a .env.dev file in the project directory and fill in the required variables:
+4. Create an ".env.dev" file in the project directory and fill in the required variables:
 ```commandline
 nano .env.dev
 ```